ckinvents/c-raycaster/README.md

 WARNING: This project is very much a wip ~~and doesn't even have a makefile yet~~ (Just added!).
 I'll be sure to add more info as stuff progresses (including documentation, which is currently very lacking) but this is an expirement so it will never be a particularly good engine.
 If you want something to use for your own game, with multiple level support ~~and texturing~~ (now added) and all of that other jazz (that actually runs well, RIP optimization), there's plenty of other stuff online.

-Update: Now there's a makefile.
-(Yay!)
+Update: ~~Now there's a makefile.
+(Yay!)~~ Now there's a *working* makefile (working-ish, make sure to change library dirs)

 Controls:
 - w, s to move forward and backwards
 - q, e to strafe left and right, respectively
-- a, d to rotate counterclockwise and clockwise (respectively, duh)
+- ~~a, d to rotate counterclockwise and clockwise (respectively, duh)~~ Nope we're using mouse movement now :|
-- shift to sprint in literally every direction (minus turning, personal preference)
+- shift to sprint in literally every direction
 - left control to crouch
-- k to, er, kill the player
+- k to kill the player
 - r to respawn when dead

 Features / Goals: